-Over spend / Under spend (-) £m Over spend / Under spend (-) % Explanation for major variances Employees 854 3.42 In line with the government's policy on public sector pay, no allowance was made in the budget for pay awards.
-However, firefighters were awarded a 1.5% pay award from 01 July 2021 and corporate staff were awarded a 1.75% pay award effective from 01 April 2021.Additionnal hours were also worked to cover sickness and provide support at vaccination and testing centres during the pandemic which was not anticipated when the original budget was set.
-Premises 105 3.75 Expenditure on utilities was higher than anticipated at the time the budget was set because of the ongoing increases in energy costs.
-Transport 40 6.40 Due to the impact of inflation, there has been an increase in vehicle running costs and insurance costs, offset by a reduction in staff travel costs.
-Supplies & Services -464 -10.35 A number of cost saving initiatives have been implemented during the year.
-Contingencies -265 -100.00 The contingencies budget includes an allowance for inflation and pay awards which has helped offset the increased costs within other headings Capital Financing 2,198 165.26 Loan interest was less than anticipated when the budget was set due to borrowing not being undertaken during the year.
-However, a contribution was made from revenue to finance capital expenditure which was not anticipated in the original budget.
-Provisions & write-offs 53 100.00 An additional provision for insurance claims was made during the year.
-Transfers to Reserves 231 100.00 Unspent contributions and grant received during the year have been transferred to earmarked reserves to fund future activity.
-Government Grants -292 6.98 Additional grant income was received in relation to COVID-19, compensation for lost income, Building Fire Safety, Pensions Administration, and external audit fees.
-Other Income -385 55.24 The increase in other income was due to work carried out for third parties, the contribution to the service from Vital Fire Solutions for work carried out by service employees and charges made for Unwanted Fire Signals.
-Contributions from Reserves -2,005 903.15 Transfers were made from the New Risks Reserve, the Emergency Services Mobile Communications Programme Reserve, and the Resilience Reserve to meet the costs of projects and activity undertaken during the year.
-A transfer from the Modernisation Reserve has also been made to finance capital expenditure.
-Taxation and Non- Specific Grants Income -121 0.41 Funding received was higher than included in the original budget Total -51 -
+Over spend / Under spend (-) £m Over spend / Under spend (-) % Explanation for major variances Employees 774 2.98 The budget included an allowance for a pay award to all staff groups of 2%.
+Corporate staff accepted a flat rate pay award of £1,925 on all pay points which equates to an average of 5%.
+A revised pay offer of 7% from July 2022 was accepted by firefighters.
+The increased cost of the pay awards was partially offset by savings from the removal of severa corporate staff posts together with savings from the restructure of the Senior Leadership Team.
+Premises -67 -2.27 Expenditure on premises was less than anticipated because of cost saving initiatives to offset increased utility costs.
+Transport 167 27.42 Due to the impact of inflation, there has been an increase in vehicle running costs and insurance costs, offset by a reduction in staff travel costs.
+Supplies & Services -567 -12.83 Several supplies and services budget heads underspent because of initiatives to reduce cost together with strict control of non-essential items of expenditure.
+Contingencies -168 -100.00 The contingencies budget includes an allowance for inflation and pay awards which has helped offset the increased costs within other headings Capital Financing 739 46.19 A contribution was made from revenue to finance capital expenditure which was not anticipated in the original budget.
+Provisions & write-offs 178 100.00 An additional provision for insurance claims and non-domestic rates appeals was made during the year.
+Transfers to Reserves 43 100.00 Unspent contributions and grant received during the year have been transferred to earmarked reserves to fund future activity.
+Government Grants -715 16.70 Additional grant income was received for headquarters and business rates which was not included in the original budget.
+Other Income -693 113.62 The increase in other income was due to work carried out for third parties, the contribution to the service from Vital Fire Solutions for work carried out by service employees, additional investment income and additional income from training.
+Contributions from Reserves 214 -35.97 Transfers were made from reserves to meet the costs of projects and activity undertaken during the year and to finance capital expenditure.
+Taxation and Non- Specific Grants Income - 0.00 Funding received was as expected in the original budget.
+Total -95